newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 Campaign
 ~~~~~~~~

-The campaign list will be displayed from following URL.
+The campaign list will be displayed from the following URL.
 You can add a new campaign
 by clicking ``Add campaign``.
-While adding campaign, importantly; add campaign's
+While adding a campaign, it is important to add campaign's
-start and end dates with time & week-day exception.
-Also select gateway
+start and end dates with time & week-day exceptions.
+Also select the gateway
-through which calls will be routed & phonebook(s) that are linked with contacts.
+through which calls will be routed & the phonebook(s) linked with contacts.

-From campaign list, click on campaign that you want to update.
+From the campaign list, click on the campaign that you want to update.

 **URL**: